 This post is part of an ongoing series featuring items recently cataloged from the Julio Mario Santo Domingo Collection.

-Thanks to Alison Harris, Santo Domingo Project Manager for contributing this post.
+Thanks to Irina Rogova, Santo Domingo Library Assistant, for contributing this post.